A Human-Centric Framework for Data Attribution in Large Language Models: The Current LLM Ecosystem: Creators, Distributors and Recipients of Data

 We note that the revenue sharing problems between creators, platforms and big publishers are serious, but not fundamentally new: e.g. news aggregators have long been in a conflict with news publishers~\cite{Colangelo_2022_Enforcing_copyright_through_antitrust_strange_case_of_news_publishers_against_digital_platforms}, and creators in conflict with platforms \cite{Smith_2021_13400_Artists_Out_of_7_Million_Earn_50k_or_More_From_Spotify_Yearly}.
-What is new and specific to generative tools is that their users do not only consume data, but also produce new texts: about a quarter of ChatGPT queries are for information-seeking and writing assistance each~\cite{ChatterjiCunninghamEtAl_2025_How_People_Use_ChatGPT}.
-These texts mix user contributions, common knowledge and original elements from past work provided to the model, on a scale that would be impossible for a human learner.
-Some abuse LLMs to flood the ecosystem with generated texts, competing with the original creators~\cite{Sommer_2025_AI-Generated_Books_on_Amazon_Are_Hurting_Authors_and_Publishing_Industry,Knibbs_2024_Scammy_AI-Generated_Books_Are_Flooding_Amazon} and flooding their infrastructure~\cite{Acovino_2023_Sci-Fi_magazine_stops_submissions_after_flood_of_AI_generated_stories}.
-The majority are presumably good-faith users who would like to avoid plagiarism, but that is currently impossible due to the lack of instance-level attribution for information retrieved from parametric memory.\footnote{The RAG scenario is supposed to address exactly this problem, but the generated text may still misrepresent the RAG source~\cite{LiuZhangEtAl_2023_Evaluating_Verifiability_in_Generative_Search_Engines,JazwinskaChandrasekar_AI_Search_Has_Citation_Problem}, which in practice puts the onus on the user to either verify all citations manually or accept responsibility for errors.}
+What is new and specific to generative tools is that their users both consume and produce new texts: about a quarter of ChatGPT queries are for information-seeking and writing assistance each~\cite{ChatterjiCunninghamEtAl_2025_How_People_Use_ChatGPT}, and there are now more generated texts than human-written \cite{ParedesSmithEtAl_2024_More_Articles_Are_Now_Created_by_AI_Than_Humans}.
+These texts mix user contributions, common knowledge and original elements from past work provided to the model, on a scale that would be impossible for a human learner (a fact recognized as relevant by the U.S. copyright office, see \cref{sec:fair-use}).
+Some abuse LLMs to flood the ecosystem with generated texts in unprecedented volume, competing with the original creators~\cite{Sommer_2025_AI-Generated_Books_on_Amazon_Are_Hurting_Authors_and_Publishing_Industry,Knibbs_2024_Scammy_AI-Generated_Books_Are_Flooding_Amazon} and flooding their infrastructure~\cite{Acovino_2023_Sci-Fi_magazine_stops_submissions_after_flood_of_AI_generated_stories}.
+The majority are presumably good-faith users who would like to avoid plagiarism, but that is currently impossible due to the lack of instance-level attribution for information retrieved from parametric memory.\footnote{The RAG setting is supposed to address exactly this problem, but the generated text may still misrepresent the RAG source~\cite{LiuZhangEtAl_2023_Evaluating_Verifiability_in_Generative_Search_Engines,JazwinskaChandrasekar_AI_Search_Has_Citation_Problem}, which in practice puts the onus on the user to either verify all citations manually or accept responsibility for errors.}